opensumi/docs/docs/develop/sample/display-list.en.md

 order: 4
 ---

-To achieve a list of high performance, we usually need some three-party library to implement it.
-In OpenSumi, however, we have built in a number of common components in `@opensumi/ide-components`, and we will show how to render our TodoList list with these components.
+To reach a list of high performance, we usually need some three-party libraries to implement it.
+However, we have established a number of common components in `@opensumi/ide-components` under OpenSumi, and we will show how to render our TodoList list with these components.

 ## Data Structure